digiaiiris/tuntilukkarihelp/README.md

  1. You can search recent activity using one or more terms (words or parts of words) that occur in the recent activity.
 For example, "Design act" matches "PROJ-123 **Design** a new way for users to inter**act** with calibration management".
  2. Workday work entries for the last 10 weeks are shown here.
 The list shows the descriptions of the work entries.
 A tooltip for each entry shows the latest entry date and the project task used.
 Selecting a recent Workday work entry preselects work description and project tasks fields, allowing you to type in the hours.

-> Pro tip: Pressing `Enter` in hours field saves the new entry.
+> Pro tip: Pressing `Enter` in hours field or project task dropdown (eg. after selecting the task) saves the new entry.

 ## Project Task Selection